PostCo/dhl/README.md

 ## Code of Conduct

-Everyone interacting in the DhlApi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/dhl_api/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the DHL project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/postco/dhl/blob/main/CODE_OF_CONDUCT.md).